Contributing To The Delinquency Of a Child In Florida: The Basics

 Contributing to the delinquency of a minor is a legal term that can refer to a number of different accusations.
 Two of the more common include providing alcohol to a minor and having sexual relations with a minor.

-A recent case receiving national attention involves a Florida woman who is facing charges of contributing to the delinquency of a minor and lewd and lascivious sexual battery.
-This case involves both situations, with the 23 year-old woman accused of providing a 15 year-old boy with marijuana and alcohol and then having sex.
+A recent 2018 case receiving national attention involved a Florida woman who was facing charges of contributing to the delinquency of a minor and lewd and lascivious sexual battery.
+This case involved both situations, with the 23 year-old woman accused of providing a 15 year-old boy with marijuana and alcohol and then having sex.

-More on contributing to the delinquency of a minor and Florida law
+Contributing to the Delinquency of a Minor and Florida law

 Florida Statute Section 827.04 states that any person who does the following is guilty of contributing to the delinquency of a minor, a misdemeanor of the first degree:

-• Committing any act that causes, tends to cause, encourages or contributes to a child becoming a delinquent or dependent child or child in need of services; or
+• Committing any act that causes, encourages, or contributes to a child becoming a delinquent or dependent child or child in need of services; or

 • Induces or endeavors to induce by act, threat, command or persuasion a child to commit or perform any act, follow any course of conduct, or live in a manner that tends to cause such child to become dependent or delinquent child or child in need of services